scollinselliott/eratosthenes/README.md

 sequences of events and constraining optimal seriations to known sequences.

-While software exists for sampling radiocarbon dates subject to relational constructs, such as [BCal](https://bcal.shef.ac.uk/) (Buck, Christen, and James 1999) and [OxCal](https://c14.arch.ox.ac.uk/oxcal.html) (Bronk Ramsey 2009), the aim of `eratosthenes` is to extend the application of probability theory to dating all archaeological phenomena, especially the production dates of artifact types. `Rcpp` is required for faster Gibbs sampling.
+While software exists for calibrating and conditioning radiocarbon dates upon relative constraints, such as [BCal](https://bcal.shef.ac.uk/) (Buck, Christen, and James 1999) and [OxCal](https://c14.arch.ox.ac.uk/oxcal.html) (Bronk Ramsey 2009), the aim of `eratosthenes` is to extend the application of probability theory more generally to dating all archaeological phenomena, especially the production dates of artifact types. `Rcpp` is required for faster Gibbs sampling.

 The package is named after Eratosthenes of Cyrene, author of the